 - If you want to find out more about WoodCFD, you can read the handbook issued by the project.

 This probably sounds a little, or perhaps very, dull and tedious to many people.
-But it has in fact been a very exciting 4-year project (now completed) in which SINTEF Energy Research, together with NTNU, has been studying very closely the different factors that influence combustion in, and heat output from, wood stoves, as well as the impact of heat output on the levels of heat comfort experienced in different types of buildings and in a variety of climates.
+But it was in fact a very exciting 4-year project in which SINTEF Energy Research, together with NTNU, studied very closely the different factors that influence combustion in, and heat output from, wood stoves, as well as the impact of heat output on the levels of heat comfort experienced in different types of buildings and in a variety of climates.

 We have created simulation tools for wood log combustion

-Testing of the simulation tool has involved simulations of the entire combustion process taking place in a real wood stove, including all essential design details such as the heat storage properties of the materials making up the stove.
-The effects of the resulting heat output profiles on levels of heating comfort in rooms and buildings have been studied in detail.
+Testing of the simulation tool involved simulations of the entire combustion process taking place in a real wood stove, including all essential design details such as the heat storage properties of the materials making up the stove.
+The effects of the resulting heat output profiles on levels of heating comfort in rooms and buildings were studied in detail.

-In order to perform adequately detailed simulations throughout an entire season of stove use, models have been developed for inclusion in building simulation tools, which also take sufficient account of heat circulation in individual rooms.
-A Ph.D. student, a post doctorate and a number of other students have contributed to the project, together with their tutors and research scientists at NTNU and SINTEF.
+In order to perform adequately detailed simulations throughout an entire season of stove use, models were developed for inclusion in building simulation tools, which also take sufficient account of heat circulation in individual rooms.
+A Ph.D. student, a post doctorate and a number of other students contributed to the project, together with their tutors and research scientists at NTNU and SINTEF.

 Future research challenges